GeoffWilliams/flink-java-lab/README.md

 * Confluent Cloud
 * Flink Java running locally
+* Docker or WSL2 process
-* WINDOWS + WSL2! (docs are for windows - Linux users you know what to do)
+* Docs are for windows - Linux users you know what to do

 ## Ready to use examples